iamneek/neek-folio/src/content/work/facebook.md

 dateEnd: "09/13/2026"
 ---

 I worked at Lunar I.T.
 Solution as an intern working on the backend side.
 I worked with different technologies like Django, FastAPI, Go, and NodeJS as per the requirements.
 As a backend intern, I mostly worked with senior developers on few client projects, as Lunar is a software development agency.
-For the projects, I worked with things like queuing systems using Celery, WebSockets, and better authentication systems.
+For the projects, I worked with things like queuing systems using Celery, WebSockets, and better-auth authentication systems.